 Daylight through your Roof Boards

 When your decking is exposed to moisture, it becomes weakened and is likely to warp or even sag.
 As a result, when walking on your roofing system, you’re likely to experience a trampoline bounce or a spongy feel.
 If you can see daylight through your roof boards when checking your attic, there’s a problem that needs to be dealt with.
-Contact a your local Charlotte roofing contractor to inspect your roof as there could be a problem with insulation.
+Contact your local Charlotte roofing contractor to inspect your roof as there could be a problem with insulation.